Runner provisioner Preview

 circleToken: "your-circle-api-token"

-# Resource class in the format "namespace/name"
+# Keyed by resource class in "namespace/name" format

 # Runner token for this resource class